Medicare, Medicaid, and Related Data Sources

 Department of Justice

 The Sections of the Civil Rights Division of the Department of Justice are influential and important advocacy organizations in American healthcare.
 A review of the cases and actions they have brought against states and individual providers shows the immense impact these Sections have had.
-When states and municipalities fail to provide the health care and access to community resources, they are legally obligated to provide, a significant recourse are state disability rights organizations and the Department of Justice.
+When states and municipalities fail to provide health care and access to community resources, they are legally obligated to provide, a significant recourse are state disability rights organizations and the Department of Justice.
 For example, see the 2019 Opinion by the federal judge agreeing with DOJ regarding state mental health hospitals in Mississippi.

 See Mississippi opinion at Memorandum Opinion and Order (justice.gov)